Frequently Asked Questions

 A: GPR can tell the area where the void is occurring as well as clearly identify its boundaries.
 Ground Penetrating Radar System cannot, however, determine the depth from the top of the void to the bottom of the void.

 A: In post-tensioned structures, we typically find one mat of support bar near the base of the slab.
 This mat of support bar is generally consistently spaced and remains at a constant elevation.
 When we use the Ground Penetrating Radar to determine the location of post-tension cables, we usually find them above the mat of support bar, and they usually are "draped" through the slab.
 The elevation of the cable is usually high near the beams and column lines and drapes lower through the span between beam and column lines.
-Our technician’s will leave you feeling confident in the survey findings and in your ability to drill or cut without issue.
+Our project managers will leave you feeling confident in the survey findings and in your ability to drill or cut without issue.

 A: No, we cannot.
 We can generally find the utility without much difficulty, but we cannot determine if the piping is gas, or water, etc. We can often trace the utility to valve, meter, control box, or other type of signifying marker, thereby determining the utility.
 Additionally, we have the ability to provide the elevation of the utility and can cross check it with as-build plans to confirm the plans are without error.